StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - Click **Save** to confirm

 ..
 NOTE::
-   Documents that have been on Skribble longer than the new deletion period will be deleted the next day.
+   Documents that have been on Skribble longer than the new deletion period set will be deleted the next day.
 Your team members will only receive one e-mail reminder on the day of deletion.

 **Good to know**